 • conditions for the connection of generators, network users and market network services

-• terms and conditions of connection agreements and network operating agreements, and
+• terms and conditions of connection agreements and network operating agreements,

 Chapter 5A: Electricity Connection for Retail Customers